-The 6 steps of Scientific Method to Trial Law – related example:
+The 6 Steps of the Scientific Method to Trial Law – related example:

 - Observe: Make an observation.